 Each assessment involves administering and interpreting a variety of instruments, participating in individual testing supervision, consulting with the treatment team about the implications of test results for the patient's treatment, providing feedback to the patient in consultation with the treatment team, and writing a final report.
-Doctoral fellows conduct structured diagnostic interviews, a minimum of two traditional full battery assessments, as well as brief forms of personality assessment and neuropsychological screening.
+Doctoral fellows conduct structured diagnostic interviews, as well as brief forms of personality assessment and neuropsychological screening.

 At Yale-New Haven Hospital diversity and inclusion are important components of its organizational values.
 The hospital is committed to providing an environment of inclusion that supports the diversity of its patients, visitors, employees, business partners and communities.
 Serving the Greater New Haven area and surrounding Southern New England region, YNHH admits a diverse population of patients, both diagnostically as well as demographically.
 Racially, approximately 65 percent of patients admitted to the hospital are Caucasian, 15 percent Black, 15 percent Hispanic and 5 percent Asian.
 Nearly 60 percent of patient’s hospital costs are paid for through Medicare or Medicaid.
 The hospital is committed to providing the highest standard of care to all patients regardless of socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, disability and age.

-Fellows have weekly individual supervision with a primary advisor and additional clinical supervisors, weekly BMED group supervision meetings, and as-needed individual or group psychological assessment supervision.
+Fellows have weekly individual supervision with their primary advisor, secondary advisor, and additional site supervisors, and outside voluntary faculty supervisors.
+Fellows also participate in a weekly BMED group supervision meeting, and receive as-needed individual or group psychological assessment supervision.
 Fellows may receive additional individual supervision for optional clinical activities, such as training within the Long Term Care Clinic.
 Formal evaluations are completed three times a year that serve as opportunities to review progress on training goals and address progress toward mastering core competencies.